IBM/gnn-taxo-construction/README.md

 # gnn-taxo-construction
-A SIMPLE tool for taxonomy construction using Graph Neural Networks (GNN).
+a tool for taxonomy construction using Graph Neural Networks (GNN).